NotTotal/Total-Skyrim-Overhaul/README.md

 Requiem is an extremely perk focused mod.
 Every skill requires the initial perk to be usable.
 For example, you will not be able to pick any locks without the first perk in lockpicking, if you don’t have any perks in one handed you will struggle to even swing a sword, and .
 Requiem grants you three perk points at level one.
 Choose wisely.

 As standard in requiem each smithing tier will require the respective book before you can spend a perk point.
 These books are scattered throughout the world in places where they logically belong.
 You will have to earn them.

+## Saving

+TSO features sleep to save.
+There are only two ways to save, either when you sleep at a bed, or once every 15 minutes with the item in your inventory called "Elder Scroll (Break)."
+No, there is no way to turn this off.

 ## Equipment Durability